lenasincar/ciaoo/README.md

 **Question 3.5**: Edit the code chunk above to remove many statistics from the table, but keep only the number of observations $N$, and the $R^2$ statistic.

 **Question 3.6**: According to this analysis, what is the main driver of economic growth?
 Why?
-#According to this analysis, the main driver of economic growth is education as it has the biggest value for the rsquaredde en buyuk education, halk bilgileniyo
+#According to this analysis, the main driver of economic growth is education as it has the biggest value for the r-squared.

 **Question 3.7**: In the code chunk below, edit the table such that the cells (including standard errors) corresponding to the variable `treat` have a red background and white text.
 Make sure to load the `kableExtra` library beforehand.

 ```{r}